Without Warning (1994 film): Plot

-A scientist, named Dr. Avram Mandel, who has been studying the impacts, is flown by an F-16 to a U.S. military base where reporters are being briefed on the latest incident.
-He reveals that his determination is that the impacts were in fact an attempt at first contact by an alien species and that, by destroying the follow-up vehicle, Earth has declared war.
-Other mysteries occur.
-At one point, the population of the town of Faith, Wyoming, home to a devoutly religious community, vanishes without a trace.
+Scientist Dr. Avram Mandel, who has been studying the impacts, is flown by an F-16 to NASA's Johnson Space Center in Houston, where reporters are being briefed on the latest incident.
+He reveals his determinations: the impacts were an attempt at first contact by an extraterrestrial species; the radio signal was a transponder to help steer a follow-up vehicle; and, by destroying the follow-up vehicle, Earth has declared war.
+The two survivors, Kimberly Hastings and Jean-Paul Chounard, succumb to their wounds.
+A colleague of Mandel, Dr. Robert Pearlman, links 6645 Venturi's fragmentation pattern to an identical shape present on Pioneer 11's pioneer plaque.

-Dr. Mandel's fears are confirmed when he later reveals that three more objects, each two miles wide, will soon impact Washington, D.C., Moscow, and Beijing - the capital cities of the only three nations capable of first-strike nuclear warfare.
-The survivors of the initial impacts are identified as Jean-Paul Chounard and Kimberly Hastings.
-They succumb to their wounds and die.
-Nuclear weapons are launched to intercept the three incoming objects, which are successfully destroyed.
-Scientists finally decipher Chounard and Hastings' speech.
-They are each speaking a fragment of a message.
-When combined, the message appears to be a recital of the message from the U.N.
-Secretary General that had been included on a special recording housed aboard Voyager 2.
+Mandel resigns from NASA and reveals to reporters that three more asteroids, each at least two miles wide, will soon impact Washington, D.C., Moscow, and Beijing, the capital cities of the only three nations capable of first-strike nuclear warfare.
+The radio signals begin again.
+Two nuclear weapons are launched from the USS Ohio to intercept the Beijing and Moscow asteroids, while a third nuclear weapon is launched from F.E.
+Warren Air Force Base to destroy the D.C. asteroid.
+All three are successful and celebrations break out, but the radio signals do not cease.

-Moments later, astronomers detect hundreds more asteroids, all heading towards Earth.
-As a stunned Vanocur and Jaffe react to reports of cities and entire countries being destroyed worldwide, Vanocur solemnly quotes from William Shakespeare; "The fault, dear Brutus, lies not in our stars, but in ourselves" as a rumble is heard and the picture cuts to static.
+Chounard and Hastings' speech is aired on the broadcast in stereo, and Vanocur recognizes the combined speech as "one hundred and forty seven member states," a recital of the message from the U.N.
+Secretary General included on the Voyager Golden Record aboard Voyager 2.
+The celebrations halt as, moments later, NASA detects hundreds more asteroids heading towards Earth all at once.
+As a stunned Vanocur and Jaffe react to reports of cities being destroyed worldwide, Vanocur solemnly quotes from William Shakespeare, "The fault, dear Brutus, lies not in our stars, but in ourselves," before a rumble is heard and the picture cuts to static.